Chapter 7. Global File System 2

 A GFS2 must be built on a logical volume (created with LVM) that is a linear or mirrored volume.
 Logical volumes created with LVM in a Red Hat Cluster suite are managed with CLVM (a cluster-wide implementation of LVM), enabled by the CLVM daemon

-For comprehensive information on the creation and configuration of GFS2 file systems in clustered and non-clustered storage, refer to Red Hat's Global File System 2
+For comprehensive information on the creation and configuration of GFS2 file systems in clustered and non-clustered storage, see Red Hat's Global File System 2 guide.